chaitanya-kumar99/SE-LAB-ASSIGNMENT-2/README.md

 # SE-LAB-ASSIGNMENT-2
 Software Engineering is a discipline that involves the systematic application of engineering principles, methods, and tools to the design, development, operation, and maintenance of software systems.
 It encompasses a wide range of activities, from requirements gathering and analysis to testing and deployment, with the goal of producing high-quality software that meets user needs and is reliable, scalable, and maintainable.
+Once requirements are gathered and the software is designed, the development phase involves writing code according to the design specifications.
+This includes choosing appropriate programming languages, frameworks, and tools, as well as adhering to coding standards and best practices.